AlienMajik/pwnagotchi_plugins/README.md

 ### 8. Enhanced UI with Handshake Count 📊

 **What's New:**
-The UI now displays the total number of captured handshakes.
+The UI now displays the total number of captured handshakes (plus environment status, with batched updates for efficiency).

 **How It Works:**
-- Added to the Pwnagotchi screen at configurable coordinates.
+- Added to the Pwnagotchi screen at configurable coordinates; updates every 5s to reduce overhead.

 **Why It's Better:**
-- Visibility: Real-time feedback on handshake captures.
+- Visibility: Real-time feedback on handshake captures and current environment (e.g., "Env: Driving").
-- Motivation: See your success instantly.
+- Motivation: See your success and adaptations instantly.

+### 9. Adaptive Environment Detection 🚀

+**What's New:**
+Detects your movement type (stationary, walking, driving) and auto-adjusts parameters.

+**How It Works:**
+- Uses Bettercap GPS for speed calculation (Haversine formula, buffered history) or fallback to new APs per epoch.
+- Hysteresis requires 2 consecutive detections for stable switches; checks every 10 epochs.

+**Why It's Better:**
+- Mobility: Optimizes for static (aggressive scans) vs. moving (quick, conservative to avoid crashes).
+- Integration: Ties into Pwnagotchi's personality params like recon_time, deauth_prob, and new throttles.

+### 10. Extended Parameter Profiles ⚙️

+**What's New:**
+Per-environment profiles with added throttle delays for deauth/association.

+**How It Works:**
+- Profiles adjust recon_time, TTLs, probabilities, min_rssi, throttle_a/d (e.g., higher delays in driving mode).
+- Applied dynamically on environment changes or config loads.

+**Why It's Better:**
+- Crash Prevention: Reduces nexmon issues during rapid movement.
+- Efficiency: Tailors aggression to your scenario.

+### Multi-Band Support (2.4GHz + 5GHz) 🌐

+**What's New:**
+Optional 5GHz channel hopping for broader coverage.

+**How It Works:**
+- Enabled via config.toml (enable_5ghz); adds channels 36-165 to hopping pool.

+**Why It's Better:**
+- Scalability: Prevents memory bloat on long runs.
+- Reliability: Minimizes interface failures and reboots.

 ## Why You'll Love It

-ProbeNpwn v1.3.0 is your handshake-capturing Swiss Army knife:
+ProbeNpwn v1.4.0 is your handshake-capturing Swiss Army knife:

-- **Smart & Aggressive:** Tactical for strategy, Maniac for mayhem.
+- **Smart & Aggressive:** Tactical for strategy, Maniac for mayhem, now with environment-aware adaptations.
-- **Efficient:** Scoring and concurrency optimize every attack.
+- **Efficient:** Scoring, concurrency, and caching optimize every attack.
-- **Relentless:** Retries and floods leave no handshake behind.
+- **Relentless:** Retries and floods leave no handshake behind, across more bands.
-- **Stable:** Keeps your Pwnagotchi happy under pressure.
+- **Stable:** Keeps your Pwnagotchi happy under pressure, even on the move.

 Big props to Sniffleupagus for the original Instattack—this builds on that legacy! 🙏